Energy Conservation & Renewables

 - Explore online resources from GoSolar and SDG&E. Learn about Net Energy Metering, tax credits, and more!

 Did you know the City offers expedited permitting for solar projects.
 Check eligibility and other requirements here.

 Property Assessed Clean Energy (PACE)

 Property owners in La Mesa are eligible to participate in Property Assessed Clean Energy (PACE) programs.
 PACE programs allow the financing of renewable energy, electric vehicle charging infrastructure, energy efficiency or water conservation projects, and more through a voluntary assessment on your tax bill.
-Multiple PACE provides including California FIRST and Figtree PACE programs are available for commercial/industrial property owners, and the California HERO and Ygrene Works programs are available for both residential and commercial/industrial property owners.
+Multiple PACE provides are available for both residential and commercial/industrial property owners (complete list here).
 Learn more here.